ChaokunChang/ChaokunChang.github.io/_pages/about.md

 For more information about Chaokun's background, please go to the page of [CV](https://chaokunchang.github.io/cv/).

 Chaokun is also a fan of magic and comic.
-In his spare time, he often learns some magic tricks and sometimes gives a show in activites of my school.
+In his spare time, he often learns some magic tricks and sometimes gives a show in school activites.
 If you are also a magic fan, welcome to contact him!